npu-ius-lab/npurobocourse_sources/README.md

 rmtt_node.py is tested in Ubuntu 20.04/ROS Noetic and used for authorized TT drones.

-rmtt_node18.py is tested in Ubuntu 18.04/ROS Melodic and Ubuntu 20.04/ROS Noetic.
+rmtt_node18.py is tested in Ubuntu 18.04/ROS Melodic.

 Please switch in rmtt_bringup.launch.